National Museum of Denmark Visitor Guide

 What you need to know before you go

-• Entry requirement: You can buy a ticket online or on-site, there is no timed general entry, and children under 18 enter free with valid ID.
+• There is no timed general entry, and children under 18 enter free with valid ID.

-• Bag policy: Use the free lockers for coats and larger bags so you’re not carrying them through several floors of galleries.
+• Use the free lockers for coats and larger bags so you’re not carrying them through several floors of galleries.

-• Re-entry policy: Same-day re-entry is allowed, which makes it easier to break for lunch or fresh air without losing your visit.
+• Same-day re-entry is allowed, which makes it easier to break for lunch or fresh air without losing your visit.

 Not allowed

-• 🖐️ Touching exhibits: Unless a display is clearly marked hands-on, don’t touch objects or climb on reconstructions, because most pieces are fragile and closely monitored.
+• Unless a display is clearly marked hands-on, don’t touch objects or climb on reconstructions, because most pieces are fragile and closely monitored.

 Photography